Digital Value Chain

 How long does the digitalization of the value chain take?

 The duration depends on the complexity of your value chain and the scope of digitalization.
-Typically, we plan for 6–
+Typically, we plan for 6–12 months for a comprehensive transformation.

 What are the benefits of digitalizing the value chain?